ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-query-with-exact-match.markdown

 # Session : Querying : How to Query With Exact Match

-By default `Where` method in `Query` uses case-insensitive match.
+By default the `Where` method in `Query` uses a case-insensitive match.

-To perform case-sensitive match you should use `exact` parameter.
+To perform a case-sensitive match you should use the `exact` parameter.

 ### Syntax